ruke1ire/ThanosSnapper/README.md

 - *Independent* : The mode for each channel (RGB) are calculated separately.
 - *Depndent* : The mode for each channel (RGB) are dependent to each other.
 - *Division* : The number of division to make for each channel.
-Each channel will resolution of 256/division.
+Each channel will resolutions of 256/division.
 Division = 1 means true color.